AI Agent Sandbox

 { "name": "agent-task", "status": "destroyed" }Next steps

-- Use with Claude Code — MCP integration for Claude
+- Use with AI Agents — MCP integration for any agent

 - Remote PR Workflow — commit, push, and open PRs from VMs